INDIAN BLOCK PRINT

 Many of Ink&Loom's pieces are upholstered with recycled Indian block print textiles.
 Created by master artisans in India, block printing is a centuries old process of carving intricate designs by hand into blocks of wood.
 The carved blocks are then inked and hand stamped onto fabric that is ultimately made into fabric yardage, table and bed linens, fashions, and much more.

 MULTILAYER BLOCK PRINT

-We particularly love the under-layers of cotton fabric laid as padding on worktables beneath the primary fabric to absorb excess ink during the stamping process from a master artisan's hand carved wood block.
-Days or weeks may go by before the underlay fabric is pulled off the worktable.
+We particularly love this signature one of a kind fabric.
+Cotton muslin is laid as padding on block print worktables in India.
+Master artisans then use hand-carved wooden blocks to stamp designs on fabric.
+Our underlay fabric absorbs excess ink during the stamping process.
+Days or weeks may go by before this underlay fabric is pulled off the worktable.
 The depth of color and random patterns from dozens of different block designs remain on the fabric, creating a texture and firmness suitable for upholstery with a one-of-a-kind design.

 With origins in Bangladesh, kantha quilts are hand stitched from recycled sari cloth.
 Vintage saris and assorted cloth scraps are stitched together by women to create throws used as blankets and cushions.
 Kantha refers to the type of stitch used in the embroidery, creating a wavy, textured quality.
 Kanthas are two sided with different patterns on each side.
 In rural India, kanthas are offered to guests as a welcome into the home.